ftsox/market_data_provider/README.md

 node ./dist/prod-price-provider.js
 ```

-Anytime changes are made, `yarn build` or equivalent must be rerun.
+Anytime changes are made, `yarn build` or equivalent must be rerun (or you can use the `yarn runFromBuild` custom command).

 Ensure .env is properly placed in the `src_prod` folder.